New S&W Bodyguard 2.0 Carry Comp First Shots: The Greatest .380 Pistol Of All Time?

 Frequently Asked Questions

-What are the key features of the Smith & Wesson Bodyguard 2.0 Carry Comp?
+What are the key features of the Smith & Wesson Bodyguard 2.0 Performance Center Carry Comp?

-The S&W Bodyguard 2.0 Carry Comp is a .380 ACP pistol featuring a single-port compensator, a yellow HD front sight, and comes with 10 and 12-round magazines.
-It's designed for deep concealment with a thin profile and light weight.
+The Bodyguard 2.0 Carry Comp is a lightweight, thin .380 ACP pistol designed for deep concealment.
+It features a single-port compensator, updated yellow HD front sight, and comes with 10-round flush and 12-round extended magazines.
+Its ergonomics and trigger are noted as superior for its class.

-During range testing at 10 yards, the pistol demonstrated good accuracy, achieving a tight 2-inch group.
-However, it consistently shot about 2 inches to the left, indicating a potential need for sight adjustment.
+During testing at 10 yards, the pistol produced a tight 2-inch group.
+However, it consistently impacted approximately 2 inches to the left of the point of aim, suggesting a potential need for sight adjustment.

-What are the main advantages of the S&W Bodyguard 2.0 Carry Comp for concealed carry?
+What makes the S&W Bodyguard 2.0 Carry Comp suitable for concealed carry?

 Related News